radical-cybertools/radical.owms/docs/source/tutorial/part1.rst

 * ``%(bag_size)s``: Holds the number of tasks of the workload that TROY will execute.
 * ``%(home)s``: Holds the home directory on the targeted DCI.
-* ``%(mdrun)s``: Holds the mdrun executable location.
+* ``%(mdrun)s``: Holds the mdrun executable location, for the target resource.
 * ``%(cardinal)s``: a ``magic`` variable set by the planner plugin ``plugin_planner_expand_cardinal.py`` that holds the index of the iterator over the list of tasks.

 Thanks to these placeholders, the description of the workload can become resource independent.
 TROY's is given discretion on replacing each placeholder with an appropriate value, depending on the execution context.
 For example, ``%(home)s`` will be replaced with the appropriate home directory depending on the remote machine on which the workload will be executed.

 Each placeholder is interpreted by TROY at different stages, depending on the context in which they are needed:

-* ``%(home)s`` and ``%(mdrun)s`` are resource-specific placeholders, expanded after the tasks have been scheduled on a specific resource (i.e., on a specific pilot which runs on a specific resource).
+* ``%(home)s`` and ``%(mdrun)s`` are resource-specific placeholders, expanded
+  after the tasks have been scheduled on a specific resource (i.e., on a specific pilot which runs on a specific resource).

 * ``%(cardinal)s`` is a planner-specific placeholder, therefore expanded while TROY interprets the workload.
 In particular, ``%(cardinal)s`` is set to the task number, so that, for example, the output files can be staged back under a unique file name to avoid collisions.

-* ``%(bag_size)s`` is an application-specific placeholder, expanded immediately by TROY in order to produce its internal workload description.
+* ``%(bag_size)s`` is an application-specific placeholder, expanded immediately by TROY upon workload parsing, in order to produce its internal workload description.
 In the example above, ``%(bag_size)s`` could be part of an application config file and the users may want to change it for every run.

 The values for these placeholders are set on the application configuration file.
-This is just a convention because, as explained in :ref:`chapter_configuration`, all the configuration directives can be written into a single file.
+This is just a convention because, as explained in :ref:`chapter_configuration`, all the configuration directives can be written into a single file, or split into arbitrary files.

 Application Configuration
 -------------------------
 The application configuration file contains parametrization and placeholder values for workload expansion and transformations:

 .. code-block:: python